freenandes/topo-da-mente/content/note/cocteau-twins.md

 ---
 ## Garlands

 Classic post-punk and of course this one is an essential in my musical listings.
-The bass fills me in and inspires me.
+The bass reverbs inside me, the guitar riffs shreds my boredom, and Liz vocals inspires me.